kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/schemes/Motor/README.md

 2023WRO Future Engineers Shinan Fire On All Cylinders
 ====
 # <div align="center">Motor</div>
-While the vehicle is in motion, the Jetson Nano sends speed information via I2C to the motor control board to control the rear DC motor.
-Simultaneously, the Raspberry Pi sends messages using the PWM controller to the servo motor of the front steering mechanism, allowing the vehicle to freely steer and move forward.
+When the vehicle is in motion, the Raspberry Pi sends speed information to the motor controller to control the rear-wheel drive DC motor.
+Simultaneously, the Raspberry Pi also sends messages to the servo motor of the front steering mechanism, enabling the vehicle to maneuver freely and move forward.

 ### Front Steering Mechanism by Servo Motor
 - To select a servo motor among commonly available options in the market, considering factors such as weight, rotation angle, and torque, we have identified two suitable servo motors: MG90S and SG90.
 - The main difference between MG90S and SG90 lies in their front gears.
 The former has metal gears, while the latter has plastic gears.
 Since continuous rotation is often required, we opted for the MG90S due to its durability and resistance to damage.

 #### Servo Motor
 <div align="center">
 <table>